-To make sure the upcoming school year goes well, be sure to send your kids back to school in tip-top health.
+To make sure the upcoming school year goes well, be sure your kid’s back-to-school health is in tip-top shape.
 Feeling healthy and strong always helps kids feel happier and more confident.

 Make sure vaccines are up to date

 Vaccines help prevent kids from getting all kinds of diseases like polio, measles and mumps.
-Parents also have the option of getting additional vaccines for their kids.
+Parents also have the option of getting additional vaccines for their kids, such as a flu shot.
 Your child’s health care provider can tell you which vaccines kids should have based on age.

 Examples include vaccines for:

 “Vaccines are important to prevent communicable diseases,” says Catherine M. Weathers, CNP, a nurse practitioner at Mercy Health – Maineville Primary Care.
 “These diseases can cause lifelong complications for children which are preventable.
 The vaccines will allow children to be free of complications such as polio, measles and tetanus.